VictoriaPerez17/todo_app_perezayon/README.md

 # TO-DO APP

-This is a simple To-Do list web app, developed with Flask, testing made mainly with Pytest
+This is a simple To-Do list web app, developed with Flask, testing made mainly with Pytest Below is given the process to locally test and run the project.
+A comprehensive step-by-step deployment guide may be watched at https://youtu.be/KWIIPKbdxD0?feature=shared

 ## Database setup